Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 We were lucky because besides the two of us, there was only 1 other participant for the tour in English.
 The group for the Spanish-language tour was big, with a large group of tourists from Argentina.
 Together with our guide Natalia and Heather, we started the tour.
 Heather was an American, who traveled the world by motorcycle and was now staying in Medellín for a while to get her motorcycle repaired.
 Before leaving, we paused at the monument honoring Medellín’s first colonial settlement, founded in 1616 on the site where Parque El Poblado is today.

 We liked not having to walk in a “herd” behind our guide, which also allowed us to stay a little longer at a particular stop.
 Like at the first stop, a micro beer brewery, just around the corner from Parque El Poblado.
 Here they brew beers with unusual flavors, such as coconut and Jack daniels.
-After Natalia delighted us with the explanation of the different beer flavors, she wanted to keep walking, but of course we put a stop to that -:).
+After Natalia delighted us with the explanation of the different beer flavors, she wanted to keep walking, but of course we stopped her -:).
 We were not leaving without tasting a beer!
-In connection with the elections the next day, no alcohol was allowed to be served from 6 p.m. onwards.
+Because of the elections the next day, no alcohol was allowed to be served from 6 p.m. onwards.
 So we were just in time!

 With the beer in our hand, we walked on to the Calle 10 and stopped at a beautiful mural titled Medallo, “code name” among graffiti artists for Medellín.

-After this, we walked on to a beautiful vantage point in El parque de la Bailarina, in the Astorga neighborhood.
+After this, we walked on to a beautiful look-out point in El parque de la Bailarina, in the Astorga neighborhood.

 The park is like an oasis in the city and is home to as many as 30 species of birds, including the Yellow-winged Macaw.
 Despite the park’s beauty, it has a tragic history.
 The park is dedicated to Isabel Cristina Restrepo Cárdenas, the best dancer in Medellín’s classical ballet, who was murdered in 2008.

-We walked on to Lleras park and it was lovely to walk among all that greenery, with vantage points on streams and rivers.
+We walked on to Lleras park and it was lovely to walk among all that greenery, with look-out points by streams and rivers.

 There was even a coffee plant to be seen in all that greenery.